cobailab/cobailab.github.io/content/post/cobai-lab-is-hiring/index.md

 title: "CoBAI Lab is Hiring"
 date: 2026-08-03

-summary: "We are looking for motivated researchers to join CoBAI Lab."
+summary: "We are actively looking for motivated researchers to join the CoBAI Lab, starting in Spring 2027."

 authors:
   - admin